Conditional ergodicity in infinite dimension: Introduction

 The goal of this paper is to investigate questions of \emph{conditional} ergodicity in infinite dimension.
-Consider a Markov chain $(X_n,Y_n)_{n\ge 0}$ taking values in a product space $E\times F$ (continuous time processes are considered analogously).
-The aim of conditional ergodic theory is to understand the ergodic properties of one component of the process $(X_n)_{n\ge 0}$ under the conditional distribution given the other component $(Y_n)_{n\ge 0}$.
-Even when the process $(X_n,Y_n)_{n\ge 0}$ is ergodic, the inheritance of ergodicity under conditioning is far from obvious and does not always hold.
-The history of such problems dates back to an erroneous result of H.\ Kunita \cite{Kun71}, where the inheritance of ergodicity was taken for granted (see \cite{vH12} and the references therein).
-The long-standing problem of establishing conditional ergodicity under general assumptions was largely resolved in \cite{vH09,TvH12}, where it is shown that the inheritance of ergodicity holds under a mild nondegeneracy assumption when $(X_n,Y_n)_{n\ge 0}$ is a Harris chain.
+Consider a Markov chain $(X_n,Y_n)_{n\ge0}$ taking values in a product space $E\times F$ (continuous time processes are considered analogously).
+The aim of conditional ergodic theory is to understand the ergodic properties of one component of the process $(X_n)_{n\ge0}$ under the conditional distribution given the other component $(Y_n)_{n\ge0}$.
+Even when the process $(X_n,Y_n)_{n\ge0}$ is ergodic, the inheritance of ergodicity under conditioning is far from obvious and does not always hold.
+The history of such problems dates back to an erroneous result of Kunita~\cite{Kun71}, where the inheritance of ergodicity was taken for granted (see \cite{vH12} and the references therein).
+The long-standing problem of establishing conditional ergodicity under general assumptions was largely resolved in \cite{vH09,TvH12}, where it is shown that the inheritance of ergodicity holds under a mild nondegeneracy assumption when $(X_n,Y_n)_{n\ge0}$ is a Harris chain.
 Numerous other results in this area, both of a qualitative and quantitative nature, are reviewed in \cite{CR11}.
-All these results are however essentially restricted to the setting of Harris chains, so that their applicability to infinite-dimensional models is severely limited.
+All these results are, however, essentially restricted to the setting of Harris chains, so that their applicability to infinite-dimensional models is severely limited.
 In this paper, we develop the first results of this kind that are generally applicable beyond the Harris setting and, in particular, that allow to establish conditional ergodicity in a wide range of infinite-dimensional models.

-To give a flavor of the type of problems that our theory will address, let us briefly describe one example that will be given in section \ref{sec:examples} below.
-Consider the velocity field $u$ of a fluid that is modeled as a Navier-Stokes equation
+To give a flavor of the type of problems that our theory will address, let us briefly describe one example that will be given in Section~\ref{sec:examples} below.
+Consider the velocity field $u$ of a fluid that is modeled as a Navier--Stokes equation

 with white in time, spatially smooth random forcing $d\tilde w$.
-At regular time intervals $t_n=n\delta$ the velocity field is sampled at the spatial locations $z_1,\ldots,z_r$ with some additive Gaussian noise $\xi_n$, which yields the observations
+At regular time intervals $t_n=n\delta$, the velocity field is sampled at the spatial locations $z_1,\ldots,z_r$ with some additive Gaussian noise $\xi_n$, which yields the observations